aideanz/hello-world/README.md

 # hello-world

 Hello, my name is Aidean.
-I live Javascript, Html, and Css, mostly because those are the only codes I know of right now.^^;
+I like Javascript, Html, and Css, mostly because those are the only codes I know of right now.^^;